bot271/Time/README.md

 # Time
-learning how to overload operators
+Learning how to overload operators

+In this programme we learn how to create a class that uses +, * and << as overloaded operators.
+Also this includes a demonstration of friend function.